joelhans/api-gateway-maturity/README.md

 API gateways can, on the other hand, play a major role in how those successful that culture is.

+### Before you jump in

+This model is:

+- Designed to help you self-assess where your API gateway implementation is today and plan ahead for what's next.
+- A way to focus on solving problems and enabling value or return on investment.
+- A collaborative effort that needs contributions from *you*!

+This model is not:

+- A way to judge your implementation or tell you how to do your job.
+- A prescriptive, "all or nothing" approach to building a mature API gateway.
+- Designed to cover *all* the cultural and technological complexity of building an internal developer platform.
+- A way to pitch any particular API gateway product, service, or capability *without a business need*.

 ### Traffic management